 FBBR

-The FBBR system, or Fix Bed Biofilm Reactoris one of the most economical types of wastewater treatment.
-It is more similar to MBBR than to MBR, with the distinctive feature of a fixed substrate covering the walls of the tank.
-This configuration reduces operating and maintenance costs, making it highly cost-effective.
+The FBBR system, or Fix Bed Biofilm Reactor, is one of the most economical types of wastewater treatment.
+It is more similar to MBBR than MBR, with a fixed substrate covering the walls of the vessel.
+Thanks to this configuration, it reduces operating and maintenance costs, making it very economically advantageous.

 The biological layer converts contaminants into sedimentary matter through aerobic organisms using oxygen.
 This oxygen comes from a layer beneath the substrate, providing an upward flow of air.
 This self-regulating system is not only effective but also cost-effective in terms of component costs compared to MBR.
 However, as with MBBR, sludge must be treated.